 While none of the current crop of Spartans played on that 2010 team, senior Hannah Rolf would have been a freshman that year.

 "After last season, we all wanted different results," she said.
-"We were determined as a group to get better over the summer and work really hard to improve our game and come into the season with high energy."
+"We were determined as a group to get better over the summer and work really hard to improve our game and come into the season with high energy.

 Going into Wednesday's game with Greylock, the Spartans have already equaled last year's win total, as they are 6-7.
 Monument has had one three-game winning streak and a two-game win streak.

 "Last year was not an easy year," said Monument's second-year head coach Chris Unsworth.